ALMA-DEV914/Generates-Readme-File/GenerateReadMes\ReadMe.md

 npm init -y

 ## Usage
-To write readme file easier in a proffessional layout
+The used of this app is to write a Readme file faster

 ## License
 GNU GENERAL PUBLIC LICENSE